DonWachsmalstift/Desy_Felix_2023/logbook_day_3.md

 When we normalize the Y values (Intensities) the kinetics look a bit smoother we need to do this since the beam had lost intensity after the beamdump and the diagram looks like someone did not wash his ass today

+18:07 we ramp up to 600° 20°/min (image 795)
+turned on He
+still no 600°C we stop the measurement